“Let’s make law of attraction detox centers around the country…we’re almost at that point.”

 Sometimes Low Vibe Anxiety is a passing phase that occurs in the beginning stages of a spiritual journey.
 At other times, it starts a vicious cycle of overcomplicating your life that impairs functioning and contributes to a diagnosable anxiety disorder.

 In some cases, the extreme concerns and behaviors around manifesting beliefs and practices are indications of Obsessive-Compulsive Disorder (OCD) rather than anxiety.
 For example, if you have OCD, your beliefs about the law of attraction could cause you to become so afraid of intrusive negative thoughts that you constantly try to mentally “delete” them.
-If you’re interested in learning more about how OCD and spiritual beliefs and practices can become problematic, stay tuned to an upcoming post which will cover the topic in greater detail.
+If you are interested in learning more about the law of attraction and OCD, I address the topic in depth in another post.

 Mood instability related to manifesting goals might look like: excessive elation when things are going well quickly followed by rage when things don’t go your way; lack of emotional balance; being emotionally triggered easily and often; and lack of genuine peaceful emotions.